Last Updated on

 Weight training and mental health

-However, there’s not much science to explain exactly what’s happening.
-We do know that weight training increases IGF-1 levels.
-Which is a neurotrophin responsible for the growth, repair and strengthening of brain cells.
+One of the cool benefits of weight training is the increase in IGF-1 levels.
+IGF-1 (short for Insulin-like Growth Factor-1) is a neurotrophin responsible for the growth, repair and strengthening of brain cells.

 What’s the best way to get started with exercise?
 And stay motivated?

 Why is it often easier to start a fitness program than it is to maintain one?

 We’ve all been there.
 Decided to make a big change in our lives, which involved signing up to a gym membership or starting a new workout program from home.
 Perhaps you even invested in some supplements and new equipment.
 And then for some reason, you stop after a couple weeks.